Victoria garden guide and the Butchart Gardens

 The Butchart Gardens

-800 Benvenuto Avenue, Brentwood Bay, BC, (1-866 652-4422), just a short drive from our bed and breakfast!
+800 Benvenuto Avenue, Brentwood Bay, BC, (1-866 652-4422).
 Over 50 acres of glorious floral displays.
 Justifiably world famous and deserving several hours to visit.
 Stay for the evening display of lights 15th June to 15th September and 1st December to 6th January.
 The Saturday fireworks show is highly recommended in July and August.

 Treat yourself to afternoon tea - one of the best in Victoria, buy a picnic hamper or have dinner in The Dining Room in the Butchart family's original home.
 Click for more about the Butchart Gardens.